Broughton Gifford

 Broughton Gifford is a village and civil parish about 1.5 mi west of Melksham in Wiltshire, England.
 The parish includes the hamlets of Norrington Common and The Common.

 History

+The name Broughton derives from the Old English brōctūn meaning 'settlement by a brook'.
+The affix Gifford derives from John Giffard, who held the village in 1281.

 Formerly much of Broughton Gifford and the surrounding area was covered with woodland.
 Much of this was felled during the First and Second World Wars.
 Villagers long used the common to graze their livestock and grow their crops.
 Although the common was not included when the rest of the parish's lands were inclosed in 1783, eventually its agricultural uses died out.